-Prerequisites: Minimum grade of C in GER 101 or 2 or more years of high school German, and Reading Proficiency.
+Prerequisites: GER 101 or 2 or more years of high school German, and Reading Proficiency.

 GER 201.
 Intermediate German I. 4 Credit Hours.

 A continuation of GER 102.
 Emphasis is on speaking German.
 A review of grammar assists the student in perfecting basic skills.
 A variety of up-to-date literary and cultural selections are read and form the basis for classroom discussions.
 Additional lab hours required.